-This quarterly report has been prepared by management using an expenditure basis of accounting.
-The accompanying Statement of Authorities includes the National Energy Board’s spending authorities granted by Parliament and those used by the department, consistent with the Main Estimates and Supplementary Estimates for the 2016-17 fiscal years.
+The quarterly financial report has been prepared by management using an expenditure basis of accounting.
+The accompanying Statement of Authorities includes the NEB’s spending authorities granted by Parliament, and those used by the department consistent with the Main Estimates and Supplementary Estimates for the 2017-18 fiscal year.
 This quarterly report has been prepared using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.

-The National Energy Board uses the full accrual method of accounting to prepare and present its annual departmental financial statements that are part of the departmental performance reporting process.
+The NEB uses the full accrual method of accounting to prepare and present its annual departmental financial statements that are part of the departmental results reporting process.
 However, the spending authorities voted by Parliament remain on an expenditure basis.

-Highlights of Fiscal Quarter and Fiscal Year to Date Results
+Highlights of Fiscal Quarter and Fiscal Year to Date (YTD) Results

 Planned expenditures analysis

-As reflected in the Statement of Authorities, the department’s planned expenditures in the fiscal year as at March 31, 2017 is $93.06 million, as compared to $79.86 million as at March 31, 2016.
-The increase of $13.67 million is primarily due to the net impact of an increase of $18.29 million for Energy Transportation Infrastructure (Budget 2015), an increase of $0.83 million for the Review of Federal Environment Assessments (Budget 2016) and a decrease of $5.50 million for Regulatory Reviews of Mega Energy Projects (Budget 2014).
+As reflected in the Statement of Authorities, the department’s planned expenditures in the fiscal year as at March 31, 2018 is $90.91 million, as compared to $93.53 million as at March 31, 2017.
+A net decrease of $2.62 million is primarily due to:

-As reflected in the Departmental Budgetary Expenditures by Standard Object, the total budgetary authority used in the year to December 31, 2016 is $58.05 million, as compared to $55.90 million for the same period last year.
-The increase of $2.15 million in actual expenditures is primarily due to the following:
+As reflected in the Departmental Budgetary Expenditures by Standard Object, the department’s total authority used in the fiscal year to December 31, 2017 is $60.79 million, as compared to $58.05 million for the same period last year.
+The increase of $2.74 million in total authority used is primarily due to:

 Risks and Uncertainties